Details of our Pupil Premium and our Sport Premium can be found below.

 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.

-Our vision is that all pupils, regardless of barriers to learning or socio-economic status will reach the same standards and make the same progress during their time at Ipsley.
+Our vision is that all pupils, regardless of barriers to learning or socio-economic status, will reach the same standards, make the same progress and develop the same level of self-belief during their time at Ipsley.

 We are committed to

 If the pupils aren’t in the building it doesn’t matter how great our teaching is they are not going to benefit from it.

 The link between absence and attainment at KS2 and KS4 DFE

 If assessment is given formatively to the learner and/or the teacher about the learner’s performance relative to learning goals, progress is accelerated.

 EEF Teaching and learning toolkit

 Poor and disruptive behaviour in the classroom reduces children’s ability to concentrate and absorb information.